leodeslf/leaf/summs/ux/ux-foundations-ixd/the_ixd_model.md

 ### Multiple possible interactions

-* MAny products offer many functions and services, but ussually need only one a few per use.
+* MAny products offer many functions and services, but usually need only one a few per use.
 * We quickly process our options and select the most salient and relevant, and then ignore the rest.

 ## Predict

 ### Confidence

-If people are confident that their interaction with a product will help them achieve their goals, then the probability of intraction increases.
+If people are confident that their interaction with a product will help them achieve their goals, then the probability of interaction increases.

 ### Deciding among options